Azure-Samples/communication-services-javascript-quickstarts/chat-nlp-analysis/README.md

 1. Open an instance of PowerShell, Windows Terminal, Command Prompt or equivalent and navigate to the directory where you want to clone the sample.
 2. git clone `https://github.com/Azure-Samples/communication-services-javascript-quickstarts.git`.
-3. cd into the `chat-openai-sample` folder.
+3. cd into the `chat-nlp-analysis` folder.
-4. From the root of the `chat-openai-sample` folder run `npm install`.
+4. From the root of the `chat-nlp-analysis` folder run `npm install`.

 ### Configuring application